yan-cri/NGGHitApp/README.md

 # NGGHitApp

-This App is designed for serching in the human and mouse genome with your interested sequence+NGG.
+This App is developed to search the hit number and position of any length of input sequence followed with 3 extra flanking nucleotides (_NGG_) on selected genome (human (hg19) or mouse (mm10)).

 ##App execution
 To run this App after downloading this App from github to your local PC, please follow the steps as below: